The “baby boomer” generation—the second largest generation in U.S. history—is on the cusp of a significant financial transition.

 Consider another client who makes the same annual gifts each year to five specific organizations.
 This client would like to continue his annual giving even after his death, but he is worried that if he sets up a donor advised fund then subsequent generations of advisors may direct the fund assets to other organizations.

 As a solution, The Chicago Community Trust can help your client set up a designated fund that lists the organizations to support each year with an annual gift.
 The client can make distributions from his IRA each year that qualify as a charitable rollover as a way to “pre-fund” the designated fund.
 The fund can even be structured so that grants do not flow out of the fund until after the donor’s death, allowing the fund assets to accumulate and grow while the donor is alive.
+See this in action in our case study of one Trust donor who’s using a designated fund to help his qualified charitable distributions provide scholarships for local students.

 With each passing year, more and more baby boomers will have to begin the process of taking RMDs.
 As you and your clients think about making the most of your clients’ IRAs, The Chicago Community Trust is available to brainstorm ideas and solutions that help make your clients’ charitable goals a reality.